wpblockstudio/af-xml-grid-plugin/README.md

 > **Note:** This plugin was built as a portfolio project.
 It installs and runs correctly, but its main purpose is to demonstrate modern WordPress block development practices.

+### Techniques & Patterns

+This project demonstrates modern WordPress block development practices, including:

+- **Block-based architecture**
+  Split into `xml-grid`, `xml-grid-card`, and `xml-grid-content` blocks to mirror WordPress’s native block system and encourage composability.

+- **REST API integration**
+  Custom endpoint to fetch and cache external XML feeds, using WordPress transients for performance.

+- **PHP ↔ JS synchronization**
+  Feed options are defined in both `af-xml-grid.php` and `index.js`.
+  This ensures that only predefined feeds can be queried: the editor controls save the feed’s array key, which is sent to PHP from the front-end, and PHP resolves it to a URL.
+  If feed URLs were sent directly from the frontend, anyone could hit the REST endpoint with arbitrary URLs — this design avoids that security risk.

+- **Dynamic block registration**
+  All compiled blocks are auto-registered in PHP by scanning the `/blocks` directory, eliminating manual block setup.

+- **Interactivity API usage**
+  Uses WordPress’s new Interactivity API for reveal animations, progressive loading, and “Load More” interactions with client-side state management.
+  Grid items are displayed using the `-each` directive, binding feed items from state directly into the DOM.

+- **Responsive system**
+  Breakpoints are hard-coded in PHP but can be overridden via `theme.json` for theme-level customization.

+- **Modern build tooling**
+  Source code in `/src` is compiled with npm/webpack into a clean, distributable plugin folder under `/af-xml-grid`.

+This section highlights the coding practices rather than just the features, reinforcing that the plugin is a showcase project.

 ## Features

 - **XML Feed Fetching** — Pulls items from configured feeds via a custom REST API endpoint.